Adrian Parr: Films

-In 2016, Parr produced, wrote, and narrated her first documentary, The Intimate Realities of Water.
-Parr co-directed the film with Sean Hughes.
-In addition, Sean Hughes was the editor and Jon Hughes, his father was the director of photography.
-When the documentary was released in 2016, it was screened it was screened at numerous independent film festivals in the United States where it went on to win 13 awards.
+In 2016, she produced, wrote, and narrated her first documentary, The Intimate Realities of Water.
+Parr Zaretsky co-directed the film with Sean Hughes.
+In addition, Sean Hughes was the editor and Jon Hughes, his father, was the director of photography.
+When the documentary was released in 2016, it was screened at numerous independent film festivals in the United States where it went on to win 13 awards.
 The film follows the lives of four women living in the slums of Nairobi, documenting the water and sanitation challenges they face.
-National public radio featured an interview with Parr and the film team where they discussed the making of the film.

-From 2014-2017 Parr produced and directed the TAFTtalks and H2Otalks series.
-TAFTtalks concentrate on drawing out issues of interest beyond the academy and focus on big, contemporary ideas, and concerns.
+From 2014 to 2017 she produced and directed the TAFTtalks and H2Otalks series.
+TAFTtalks concentrated on drawing out issues of interest beyond the academy and focused on big, contemporary ideas, and concerns.
 Among those she has interviewed for TAFTtalks include Tara Houska and Rosi Braidotti.
 Houska is a staunch activist of Native American rights.
 She is an Ojibwe of Saulteaux, Couchiching First Nation and is the founding board member of Not Your Mascots.
 Houska was also the Native American adviser for Bernie Sanders, during his presidential campaign, and Houska is the National Campaigns Director for Honor the Earth.
 Braidotti is a Distinguished University Professor and the director of the Centre for the Humanities at Utrecht University in the Netherlands.

 The H2Otalks were featured as a part of the 50th anniversary of the UNESCO Water Programmes during the 38th UNESCO General Conference, as part of the "50 Years, 50 Movies on Water," in November 2015.
 Those she has interviewed include prominent environmentalist Bill McKibben.

+In her capacity as the UNESCO Chair on Water and Human Settlements, she produced and co-directed Thirsty and Drowning in America, with Sean and Jon Hughes in 2018.
+She spent time with three different tribal communities over a three-year period of time – Inupiaq on Sarichef Island in Alaska, LaDonna of the Lakota in Dakota, and the Biloxi-Chitamacha-Choctaw tribe on Isle de Jean Charles in Louisiana – learning about the water challenges of each tribe, including sea level rise because of climate change and water contamination.

+Parr Zaretsky has produced, edited, and directed two additional award-winning films, Watershed Urbanism in 2020 and A Tale of Three Rocks in 2023.